Make the Unmakeable #1: Q&A

 Make the Unmakeable Contest from FATHOM is not very restrictive — what is your advice for engineers and designers who are submitting entries for the first challenge?

 Veronica: I think this is a great opportunity for designers and engineers to truly challenge themselves.
 This is not an easy competition, considering the first challenge is very broad and does not define the parameters of the problem to work with.
 This amount of freedom can be very challenging for some and therefore requires work on part of the contestant to define the specifics of the problem they want to solve.
 I think the best way to start this process would be to begin by researching the problem itself.
 Understanding the resolution and really educating oneself on the subject matter will produce richer and more relevant submissions.

 I would also try to avoid messaging; designing something that simply tells you to abide to your resolution.
 This challenge requires you to investigate how something physical (your design) can effect a mental experience (the habit).
 Along the same lines, resolutions tend to be directed at the individual.
 Since every individual is different, customization can be a valuable feature of design proposals, which also happen to be well-suited for additive manufacturing.

 One topic of conversation that consistently pops up at FATHOM is how to create a healthier work environment.
 Many of us agree that a standing desk could really improve our lives.
 Unfortunately, adjustable standing desks tend to be pretty expensive.
 But what if you could print a mechanical solution that could easily adjust any standard desk from a sitting to standing position?
 This could really be a real game-changer for the furniture industry and corporate health.

-To learn more about FATHOM’s fully offering, download an overview of our services and products.
+To learn more about FATHOM's fully offering, download an overview of our services.